 A primary reason why the security versus commodity debate has been so vexing is because of our fragmented regulatory structure.
 It has been easier for countries with a single regulator with broad authority to respond to the rise of digital asset technology because it did not trigger a jurisdictional question between different agencies.
-Any solution needs to bring the agencies closer together.
+Any solution needs to bring the agencies closer together.13

 The Congress can provide the SEC and CFTC with the necessary authority by using a simple way of addressing what has otherwise seemed like a difficult problem: how does one define "non-security digital asset tokens" in order to create regulatory oversight of that market, without rewriting securities laws in ways that undermine traditional protections?
 The market structure law can mandate that these joint rules would apply to any trading platform or other intermediary transacting in bitcoin or Ether.
 (Other assets as to which there is a consensus that they are not securities could also be included in the legislation but is likely not necessary.)
-This is likely to ensure that any significant intermediary is covered.
-The rules would then apply to all digital asset tokens in which any such intermediary transacts, subject to certain carve outs.
+This is likely to ensure that any significant intermediary transacts, subject to certain carve outs.
 These carve outs could go both ways: any digital asset token that is deemed a security would not be included and would remain subject to the securities laws.
 In addition, tokens that are not securities and do not have sufficient financial characteristics to warrant financial market regulation could be excluded, though this could be coupled with some other arrangement to provide reasonable investor or user protection.